Woodbury County Board of Supervisors Minutes — August 23, 2022

 Larry Fillipi, Anthon; Adam Jablonski, MidAmerican Energy Company; John Nelson, Correctionville; Brittni Vander Molen, Anthon; Sandy Holst, Anthon; Aaron Peterson, Audubon County; Will Dougherty, MidAmerican Energy Company; Charles Milligan by phone, 4455 230th St; Ryan Thomas, Moville; Kim Brouwer, Bronson; Mark Nelson, Correctionville; Bob Fritzmeier, Leech Ave, Sioux City; Tim Hoy, 210th St, Anthon; Daniel Hair, Humboldt Ave, Hornick; Adam Herbold, Lennox Ave, Pierson; Roger Wilcox, Lee Ave, Pierson; Doyle Turner, Moville; Vern Hair, Deer Run Trail, Anthon; Ron Steinhott, Smithland; and Eric Nelson, Jasper Ave; addressed the Board with concerns relating to the Ordinance.

-Motion by Taylor second by De Witt to receive documents from Mr. Fillipi.
+Motion by Taylor second by De Witt to receive documents from Mr. Fillip.
 Carried 5-0.
 Copy filed.

 Motion by Taylor second by De Witt to receive documents form Mr. John Nelson.
 Carried 5-0.
 Copy filed.